Is there any difference?

 To be able to offer bargains for their goods they have to use cheap ingredients.
 In Berlin, there is a chain-bakery selling their rolls for – hold on – 7 cents!

 For me, going to the „real“ bakery is always something special.
 The first bite is with the eye but my nose also wants to be pleased!
 I love the flavorsome scent of freshly baked bread when I enter a bakery – it reminds me of my mom baking her own bread when I was a child and the whole flat smelled like a bakehouse.
-I really enjoy going to the bakery, have a look what’s new, and get some advice from the bakery shop assistant.
+I really enjoy going to the bakery, have a look at what’s new.
+And get some advice from the bakery shop assistant.
 Often, you get proudly cherished regional specialties according to an old family recipe you wouldn’t get in any supermarket.
-Many small bakeries get their ingredients from local mills out of regional grains and buying your rolls at a traditional bakery means supporting the middle class as well as the baker’s craft.
+Many small bakeries get their ingredients from local mills out of regional grains.
+And buying your rolls at a traditional bakery means supporting the middle class as well as the baker’s craft.
+Support your local dealers!

 It is a pity that „real“ bakeries have been threatened by extinction because they cannot stand the price war with the big players.